socib/Leaflet.TimeDimension/README.md

 ## Bugs, issues and contributions

-Contributions and criticism are welcome.
+Contributions and criticisms are welcome.

 If you have any doubt or problem, please fill an [issue](https://github.com/socib/Leaflet.TimeDimension/issues)!